naproche/naproche/examples/README.md

 ## Requirements

-Note that Naproche requires significant computing resources, since its checking mechanisms involve the continuous operation of an ATP server.
+Note that Naproche requires significant computing resources, since its checking mechanisms involve the continuous operation of an ATP.
 Checking longer documents from the collection of examples can take up to half an hour.
 Please observe the progress of the processing in the Isabelle buffers.
 Computers satisfying the recommendations for running the current Isabelle release